Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Sequential Sentence Classification

-\paragraph{Sentence Encoding:} Input $(w_{i,1}, ..., w_{i,m})$ is transformed via a bidirectional long-short-term-memory (Bi-LSTM)~\citep{Hochreiter1997LongSM} into the hidden token representations $(h_{i,1}, ..., h_{i,m})$ ($h_{i,t} \in \mathbb{R}^{d^h}$) which are enriched with contextual information within the sentence.
+(b)~\emph{Sentence encoding:} input $(w_{i,1}, ..., w_{i,m})$ is transformed via a Bi-LSTM~\cite{Hochreiter1997LongSM} into the representations $(h_{i,1}, ..., h_{i,m})$ ($h_{i,t} \in \mathbb{R}^{d^h}$) which are enriched with contextual information within the sentence.
 Then, attention pooling~\citep{Jin2018HierarchicalNN,Yang2016HierarchicalAN} with $r$ heads produces a sentence vector $e_i \in \mathbb{R}^{rd^u}$.
 An attention head produces a weighted average over the token representations of a sentence.
-Multiple heads enable to capture several semantics of a sentence.
-Formally, at first the token representation $h_{i,t}$ is transformed via a feed-forward network into a further hidden representation $a_{i,t}$ with the learned weight matrix $W^{[S]}$ and bias vector $b^{[S]}$:
+Multiple heads enable the model to capture several semantics of a sentence.

-Then, for each attention head $k$ with $1 \leq k \leq r$ the learned token level context vector $u_k \in \mathbb{R}^{d^u}$ is used to compute importance scores for all token representations which are then normalised by $softmax$: